-- 1. Submit a minimum score of 500 on the Test of English as a Foreign Language (TOEFL) and take English placement tests. - 2.
+- 1. Submit a minimum score of 500 on the Test of English as a Foreign Language or 130 on the electronic version (TOEFL) and take English placement tests. - 2.
 Submit a transcript showing graduation from an American high school. - 3.
 Submit a transcript showing satisfactory completion (a grade of C or higher) of college-level English Composition I from an accredited college or university located in the United States. - 4.
 Take an English placement examination and/or writing test to be used in determining the courses the student may take.